mddenton/dev-exercise/README.md

     libraries.
 List any assumptions you make about the problem.

     My solution is in Ruby and includes tests in RSpec.
 The function assumes a string will be passed as its argument.
-Blank characters (spaces) are skipped and not counted.

 2. Using the following snippet of HTML as a starting point, create a simple page with Javascript that allows a user to add another record to the table.
 The table